harumuki/thorsten-hans.com/_posts/2016-01-07-angular-quickie-local-template-variables.md

 ```

 See the `0 / 25` right after the `textbox`.
-It is displaying the `maxlength` but and it’s not updating the actual length property of the value (**0** in this case).
+It is displaying the `maxlength` but and it's not updating the actual length property of the value (**0** in this case).
 To fix that you can either hook up a function from your component, or you can use a small trick to let angular update the view as soon as the user does a keystroke.
 Update the sample above to look like the following.

 {% raw %}
 ```html